Is Toxic Positivity The Thing That’s Making Work Unbearable?

 “The first sign that you might be in a toxic positivity workplace is that it seems like everyone else is doing fine because no one’s talking about having difficulty inside or outside the workplace,” says Amais.
 You may feel overly tired after work or burnt out by your job.
 These are both normal, physical responses to an oppressive environment, says Amais.

-The expectation to grin and bear it can be particularly harmful when leveraged against people with marginalised identities — like women, LGBTQIA people, and people of colour — and may keep them from reporting inappropriate behaviour or seeking support.
+The expectation to grin and bear it can be particularly harmful when leveraged against people with marginalized identities — like women, LGBTQIA people, and people of colour — and may keep them from reporting inappropriate behavior or seeking support.
 For Marleigh, a mixed Black woman, voicing her concerns also meant navigating racist stereotypes that could be used to dismiss her.

 AdvertisementADVERTISEMENT